-Stocks, dollar, Treasury yields up after U.S. jobs report
+GLOBAL-MARKETS-Stocks, dollar, Treasury yields up after U.S. jobs report

 By Sinead Carew

-NEW YORK Wall Street stocks rose on Friday along with the U.S. dollar and Treasury yields after data showed stronger-than-expected U.S. jobs growth but wage increases missed forecasts.
+NEW YORK, July 7 (Reuters) - Wall Street stocks rose on Friday along with the U.S. dollar and Treasury yields after data showed stronger-than-expected U.S. jobs growth but wage increases missed forecasts.

 Oil prices erased the previous day's gains after a report showed U.S. production rose last week just as OPEC exports hit a 2017 high, casting doubt on efforts to curb persistent oversupply.
-[O/R]

 U.S. Treasury debt yields and the dollar rose after falling after the data was released as investors tried to figure out how the mix of strong jobs and weak wage growth would influence the Federal Reserve's plans for an interest rate hike or balance-sheet reduction.